Jaycedam/mac-setup/README.md

 # How to use with your dotfiles

+**It's always recommended to make a manual backup of your dotfiles.**
-Start by forking the project and replacing every instance of USERNAME to yours, including from the main script.
-Make a manual backup of your dotfiles just in case.
+Start by forking the project and replacing USERNAME to yours.
+If you have questions you can open an issue.

 > [!IMPORTANT]
 > The path **~/Developer/mac-setup** is expected by the script; it's used to generate symlinks and relative path operations.
-I'm working on a better way to work with relative paths.
+If you want to use a different directory, you need to change the variable ROOT_DIR inside main.sh as well to reflect the change.

 1. Clone and delete my dotfiles (replace USERNAME)